 Connectors facilitate the configuration of connections to poll devices on a schedule, importing the latest configurations for analysis and automatically analyzing the information within selected workspaces to identify changes and potential risks.

 Change tracking automatically records configuration changes and provides the user with the ability to review changes made to the system and review the potential impact of the changes.

-Notification manager allows users to setup rules based on complex rules and to have those notifications delivered to multiple services on a schedule to email, syslog or ticketing systems.
+Notifications allow users to setup notifications based on complex rules and to have those notifications delivered to multiple services on a schedule to email, syslog or ticketing systems.
 Notifications can be triggered by configuration changes or network risks.

 Comparison “Time Machine” Analysis